pascalbayer/dino/README.md

 ### `model(options)`

 Creates a Model object.
-Use the Model object to create and query models.
+Use Model objects to create and query models.

 ```js
 var Forum = dino.model({